threefoldtech/0-core/docs/config/main.md

 enabled = true
 ```

-See the section [Stats](../monitoring/stats.md) for more details about stats.
+See [Monitoring](../monitoring/README.md) for more details about statistics.

 <a id="globals"></a>